 Signs of the growing criticism about this cultural practice include the fact that a significant proportion of doctors refuses to perform non-therapeutic circumcision, some insurance companies do not cover it, and an organization exists called Doctors Opposing Circumcision.

 In addition, Medicaid regulations require that services are medically necessary.
 Since non-therapeutic circumcision is not medically necessary, funding it is not in conformance with the regulation.
 We note that the burden of proof for medical necessity is on those who provide the service, not on those who question the policy.
+Consequently, eighteen states do not pay for elective Medicaid circumcisions.

 In addition to the health implications and regulations, there are economic reasons for discontinuing funding for circumcisions.
 Including additional hospital stay for circumcision and circumcision complications and repairs, the total annual cost of Medicaid circumcisions is a few million dollars per state, and over $11,000,000 per state when additional lifetime costs are included.
 This money could be used to reduce the deficit or fund other health services that have recognized benefits.